 As you are probably aware, in the IELTS academic writing task 1, you are asked to interpret diagrammatic representations of certain data.
 Sometimes you have to describe pie charts, sometimes tables and sometimes maps.

-Describing maps are definitely not something that you have to worry about.
+Describing maps is definitely not something that you have to worry about.
 There are several things you should keep in your mind and that is all.
-Since the writing task 1 is the shorter of the two, where you will need to write at least 150 words, you must be well equipped with proper vocabulary to nail this task effectively.
+What is a map answer?
+Since the writing task 1 is the shorter of the two, where you will need to write at least 150 words, you must be well equipped with the proper vocabulary to nail this task effectively.

 Types of Map Description Questions